slippyex/pix-veil/README.md

 [![Version](https://img.shields.io/badge/version-1.0.0-green.svg)](#)
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](#)

-**Pix-Veil** is a powerful command-line tool for steganography in PNG images.
+**Pix-Veil** is a tiny, yet powerful, command-line tool for steganography in PNG images.
 It allows you to hide files within PNG images securely using advanced Least Significant Bit (LSB) embedding, coupled with encryption and compression for enhanced security and efficiency.